Thank you for contacting About Islam with your question.

 We spoke about divorce previously and the ease with which a Muslim man in the classical tradition can issue a divorce.

-And now if he has multiple wives then it’s easy easier still for him to divorce one, because you know he divorces one and he’s still got up to another three.
+And now if he has multiple wives then it’s still easier for him to divorce one because you know he divorces one and he’s still got up to another three.

 If he’s angry with one, he does not have to go overboard to try and please her because […] he will find delight in the other three.
 So there are actually problems with this form of marriage.[…] So here is the situation: in 7th century Arabia, women had few rights, if any.
 Girls were being killed off because some parents thought it was a burden to have female children…

-And so in that situation, Islam was actually uplifting the status of women: whereas women had very few rights, Islam started to introduce the rights for women.
+And so in that situation, Islam was actually uplifting the status of women: whereas women had very few rights, Islam started to introduce the rights of women.